bnb-chain/bsc/README.md

 BNB will be used to:

 1. pay `gas` to deploy or invoke Smart Contract on BSC
-2. perform cross-chain operations, such as transfer token assets across BNB Smart Chain and Binance Chain.
+2. perform cross-chain operations, such as transfer token assets across BNB Smart Chain and BNB Beacon Chain.

 ## Building the source